How to get to Madagascar

-The only practical way to reach Madagascar is by air: there are no passenger ferries from South Africa, Mozambique or Tanzania, nor from Madagascar’s nearest neighbours, the Comoros Islands and Mauritius.
+The only practical way of getting to Madagascar is by air, as there are no passenger ferries from South Africa, Mozambique or Tanzania.
+There aren’t even any boats running from Madagascar’s nearest neighbours, the Comoros Islands and Mauritius.

-The main airlines flying to Ivato International Airport at Antananarivo are Air Madagascar from Paris, Johannesburg and Bangkok; Air France from Paris; South African Airways and Airlink from Johannesburg; and Kenya Airways from Nairobi.
+The majority of flights to Madagascar go to Ivato International Airport at Antananarivo.
+The main airlines serving Ivato are Air Madagascar from Paris, Johannesburg and Bangkok; Air France from Paris; South African Airways and Airlink from Johannesburg; and Kenya Airways from Nairobi.
 Regional carriers Air Austral (Réunion), Air Mauritius, Air Seychelles and Comoros Aviation are useful for wider Indian Ocean travels.
 In addition, French and Italian charter companies sometimes offer seasonal flights from Paris and Milan to Nosy Be.
-Prices vary widely, and are much higher during the key high-season holiday periods of late July and August and Christmas/New Year.
+Prices for flights to Madagascar vary widely, and are much higher during the key high-season holiday periods of late July and August and Christmas and New Year.

 Flights from the UK and Ireland

 There are no direct flights to Madagascar from the UK or Ireland.
 The best way of getting to Madagascar is to fly from London Heathrow to Nairobi (daily, overnight) and connect onwards to Tana.
 Alternatively, you could fly to Paris and connect (daily) to an Air France or Air Madagascar flight (11hr) – the latter uses planes leased from and run by Air France.